-In a wee pasture tucked between a hospital and a suburb in Palo Alto, California live two donkeys named Perry and Buddy.
+In a wee pasture tucked between a hospital and a suburb in Palo Alto, California, there are two donkeys named Perry and Buddy.
 While these simple donkeys seem like nothing more than a pair of odd community pets, one of them is actually a sort of movie star.

 If Perry (the smaller of the two) seems familiar, it may be because he was the model for “Donkey” in the Shrek movies.
 In addition, during Perry’s previous life he served as a companion donkey for horses that needed to be calmed down by his mellow presence.
 While Perry has been called “the world’s most famous donkey,” his companion Buddy, a 21-year-old brown donkey of no particular fame, keeps him humble.